mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 Minimize the rounds of review.
 Look for patterns that are coming up and see if you can put these into

-Instance where I would suggest an edit and she would make more edits.

 ## Evaluating their first few drafts

-This is where the interview really begins.

-* What parts take the most time?

-Bad if they make the same mistakes over and over.

-Start small and easy and work your way up to harder pieces.
+If you've hired the writer on a trial basis, the real interview begins when they send you the first few drafts they've produced for you.
+Now is the time to pay close attention to their work.

+Look out for signs that you should terminate the relationship:

+* Their writing includes careless errors such as grammar or spelling mistakes.
+* They repeatedly violate your style guide.
+* They miss deadlines.
+* They bill a higher number of hours than you can afford long-term (if you're paying hourly).

-Try to put corrections in your style guide first.
-Then, send a link.
-In the likely even that you end up working with another writer, you don't have to go through this process again.
+At this point, you'll likely discover gaps in your style guide.
+For example, the writer used explicit language in their piece, but you want G-rated content.
+Instead of simply telling the writer, update your style guide and send the writer a link to the new section.
+That way, you don't have to go through this process with every writer.

+TODO: Screenshots showing how to link to a section in Google Docs.

+It's a bit of an art to decide when to bail on a writer.
+My own process is to be fairly accepting on a first draft.
+I'll end the relationship if the piece has egregious spelling or grammatical issues, but it's okay if they're still struggling to learn my style guide.
+By draft two or three, I expect the writing to be pretty close to what I feel comfortable publishing, but it's okay if they're still trying to match the tone I want.

+Remember that [it's hopeless to fix a bad writer](/hiring-content-writers/3-screening-candidates/#resist-the-temptation-to-fix-bad-writers).
+It's okay if it takes them a little while to learn the particulars of your style guide as long as they're improving over time.
+If their writing is illogical, boring, or difficult to understand, it's likely to remain that way for years, so you want to drop those writers quickly.

 ## Giving tactful feedback

 You stand out as a client simply by not being a jerk.

+## Decide to stick or bail

+Jump to the section on [terminating writers](/hiring-content-writers/5-terminating-writers/).

 ## Pay promptly

 See whopayswriters.com.
 One of the biggest factors in writers' experience with clients is promptness of pay.

 TODO: Timesheet example.

-## Decide to stick or bail

-Jump to the section on [terminating writers](/hiring-content-writers/3-terminating-writers/).

 ## Meet regularly in person or on video chat